merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

 All genes of interest are predicted together in a single ColabFold run, which is far more efficient on a GPU than predicting one gene at a time.
 ColabFold reports its own confidence metrics (per-residue pLDDT and model-level pTM), which anvi'o stores in the resulting %(structure-db)s.

 You can tune the prediction with `--num-models` (how many AlphaFold2 models to run per gene), `--num-recycle` (more recycles can improve quality at the cost of runtime), and `--amber` (relax the best model with OpenMM/Amber for better side-chains).
-Anything not exposed as a dedicated flag can be passed straight through to `colabfold_batch` with `--colabfold-additional-parameters`.
+Anything not exposed as a dedicated flag can be passed straight through to `colabfold_batch` with `--colabfold-additional-parameters` (because its value starts with dashes, attach it with an equals sign, e.g. `--colabfold-additional-parameters="--num-seeds 2"`).
 As with the MODELLER engine, you can provide a `--dump-dir` to keep all of the raw ColabFold output.

 ### Basic import run